mbmdasilva/Merger/README.md

 Firefox version 43.0 (Been having some issues with driver version 2.53.1 and FF driver 48 the version 43 seems most reliable)

+== Command Line

+To run in the command line : mvn clean install ( Need to be in the same directory where the code is located)